LuisCarlosRojasTorres/Books/ComputerScience/Microsoft/DelegatesAndEvents/P02_AnonymousMethods.md

 ## What is its purpose?
 - To be used with a `delegate`
-  - It is resomended when defining a new method is not necessary because you only use it once.
+  - It is recomended when defining a new method is not necessary because you only use it once.

 ## Important Concepts
 - Sintax: